opensemanticworld/rapsql/README.md

     docker compose down -v
 ~~~

-To interact with postgres in CLI, you can enter your db by using a connection string with your credentials like this:
+To interact with postgres in CLI, you can enter your db by using a connection string with your credentials like this (the container name may vary on your machine):
 ~~~
 docker exec -it pgdb-container psql "postgres://<POSTGRES_USER>:<POSTGRES_PASSWORD>@<DOCKER_SERVICE_PGDB>:<POSTGRES_PORT>/<POSTGRES_DB>"
 ~~~